 2. Enhancing expert positioning

 Public Relations agencies often help small businesses to further their expert positioning by brainstorming topics for expert articles that can be placed in trade and mainstream media.
 These articles are an opportunity for small businesses to help consumers move beyond simply recognizing the company’s name and begin to develop an understanding of what the company does.
 This means more than knowing that ABC Mechanical manufactures widgets – it’s about knowing that ABC Mechanical helps clients use widgets to increase efficiency, reduce operating expenses, and so forth.
-By demonstrating a solid understanding of prospective clients’ business needs and showcasing thought leadership, small business can leverage public relations to help cultivate leads.
+By demonstrating a solid understanding of prospective clients’ business needs and showcasing thought leadership, a small business can leverage public relations to help cultivate leads.

 3. Providing support materials for the sales team